Stelvio Massi

-Stelvio Massi (26 March 1929 – 26 March 2004), sometimes credited "Max Steel", was an Italian director known for his "poliziotteschi" films.
+Stelvio Massi (26 March 1929 – 26 March 2004), sometimes credited "Max Steel", was an Italian director, screenwriter, and cinematographer, best known for his "poliziotteschi" films.

 Career

-Massi entered the cinema industry in 1952 as assistant camera operator, and in 1954 he became a cameraman.
-Ten years later he began to work as cinematographer, and in 1973 he debuted as film director with Macrò.
+Born in Civitanova Marche, the son of a tobacconist and a housewife, Massi studied at the Macerata Art Institute, and later at the Accademia di Belle Arti di Roma.
+He entered the cinema industry in 1952 as assistant camera operator, and in 1954, he became a cameraman.
+Ten years later, he began to work as cinematographer, and in 1973, he debuted as film director with Macrò.
 He obtained a great commercial success with the Mark il poliziotto film series, then with a series of poliziotteschi starred by Maurizio Merli.

 Massi also worked on television, directing the 1987 TV series Due assi per un turbo.
 His son Danilo is also a film director.